 - Above the Users grid, click Add filter.

-- Select Assigned License.
+- Select Licenses Assigned.

-- Select the license> type.
+- Select the license type(s).

 - Click on a user's name to open their individual user page.

-- Scroll down to the License card.
+- Scroll down to the Licenses card.

-Methods of assigning licenses
+Methods of Assigning Licenses

 The following are different methods you can use to assign user licenses.